rsylvian/oro-chat/README.md

 $ meteor
 ```

-The application will be availible on `http://localhost:3000`
+The application will be available on `http://localhost:3000`